dryan/django-filters-js/README.md

 ## Chainable Strings

-`django.filter` implements a chainable object similar to jQuery.
+`djangoFilter` implements a chainable object similar to jQuery.
 This allows for multiple methods to be run in sequence.
 For example:

-    var myString    =   django.filter("This is a test sentence").slugify().cut('-'); // becomes "thisisatestsentence"
+    var myString    =   djangoFilter("This is a test sentence").slugify().cut('-'); // becomes "thisisatestsentence"
     // or
-    var myString2   =   django.filter(200000);
+    var myString2   =   djangoFilter(200000);
     myString2.apnumber().intcomma(); // becomes 200,000

 ## Methods

-_In addition to the chainable pattern, you can call each method directly at `django.filters.[methodName]` with the string, number or date to filter as the first argument._
+_In addition to the chainable pattern, you can call each method directly at `djangoFilters.[methodName]` with the string, number or date to filter as the first argument._

-    django.filters.slugify("This is a test sentence"); // becomes "this-is-a-test-sentence" django.filters.slugify("This is a test sentence").cut('-'); // raises a TypeError
+    djangoFilters.slugify("This is a test sentence"); // becomes "this-is-a-test-sentence" djangoFilters.slugify("This is a test sentence").cut('-'); // raises a TypeError

 <a id="intcomma"></a>